 Other purpose of the kick-off meeting is to explain the boundaries of the work to be undertaken during the audit.
 This is to avoid disagreements at the end of the audit as to what was included or excluded.

 During the kick-off meeting, the “Scope and Objective Memorandum” will be communicated to the auditees.
-The Audit Programme is another document that contains information to be discussed during this meeting.
+The Audit Program is another document that contains information to be discussed during this meeting.

 The kick-off statement must include the following: